ardalis/new-software-project-checklist/README.md

 ## How

-- How the application is deployed?
+- How is the application deployed?
 Where?
-On-premise, cloud?
+On-premises, in the cloud?
-- How often the application is deployed?
+- How often is the application deployed?
+- Does the team differentiate between [production deployments and product releases](https://mailchi.mp/ardalis/dev-tip-1379429)?
 - How do different parts of the app communicate with one another?
   - In process library method calls
   - Out of process API calls